austinbutler/openwrt-wol-cli/README.md

 I find it easier to run the script by calling the shell when using a mobile device.
 The default shell with Gargoyle is `ash`.

-Requires the "host" parameter, which is the name your router knows the host by.
-It's fuzzy search, so you can use a partial host and it will match.
-If you use too fuzzy of a host and it matches multiple, it will exit.
+Requires the "host" parameter, which is the name your router knows the host by or the IP address.
+It's fuzzy search, so you can use a partial host or IP and it will match.
+If you use too fuzzy of a host and it matches multiple, it will exit and scold you.

 ```
 ash wol.sh HOST